Aamar Boss: Release

 The film was initially scheduled to release in June 2024.
 But it was postponed to December 2024 owing to Shiboprosad Mukherjee's injury from the sets of Bohurupi.
 After getting postponed again to not hamper their previous release Bohurupis long run, the film was planned to release in Christmas, but later was scheduled to release on 16 May 2025.
 Eventually, the date was brought forward and the film was finally released in the theatres on 9 May 2025.

 Reception

 Box office

 The film opened at ₹0.25 crore at the box office with 11 thousand footfalls, marking the second highest opening for a Bengali film in 2025.
-At the end of three days, it's box office collection crossed the 1 crore mark and stood at ₹1.10 crore.
+At the end of three days, its box office collection crossed the 1 crore mark and stood at ₹1.10 crore.
 The movie registered 1 lakh+ footfalls in the first week.
 It grossed ₹2.51 crore at the end of the first week.